Avaray/stable-diffusion-templates/README.md

 # ♻️ FAQ

-`Q` Will you add more checkpoints?
-`A` Yes.
-Currently I need to create templates manually, because these services does not provide API for managing templates.
-Believe me, it's a pain.

-`Q` Will you add checkpoint X?
+`Q` Will you add model X?
-`A` Please [open an discussion](https://github.com/Avaray/stable-diffusion-templates/discussions/new?category=ideas).
-But keep in mind that model must be battle tested on [CivitAI](https://civitai.com/models).
+`A` Probably not.
+I'm adding only the good ones (in my opinion).
+If you think that some checkpoint should be included, please [open an discussion](https://github.com/Avaray/stable-diffusion-templates/discussions/new?category=ideas).
+But keep in mind that model must be battle tested on [CivitAI](https://civitai.com/models) or on another platform.
+Also it needs to be tested by me.

-`Q` Will you add more services?
+`Q` Will you add more Loras and Extensions?
 `A` Maybe.
+I'm still looking for useful ones.

+`Q` Will you add other services than Vast.ai and Runpod.io?
+`A` Maybe.
 Currently I don't know any better or at least as good as current ones.

-`Q` Will you include [ControlNet](https://github.com/lllyasviel/ControlNet) models?
-`A` No. They suck in SDXL and PDXL.
-You need to find a good ones by yourself.